mesilov/bitrix24-php-sdk/CONTRIBUTING.md

 1. Check the oldest version that patch/bug fix can be applied.
 2. Create PR against that version

-For example if you are fixing pattern expander that was introduced in version 1.1 make sure that PR with fix is created against version 1.1, not master or 2.0

 ## The actual contribution

 1. Make the changes/additions to the code, committing often and making clear what you've done
-2. Make sure you write tests for your code, located in the folder structure `tests/Coduo/PHPMatcher/...`
+2. Make sure you write tests for your code, located in the folder structure
-3. Run your tests (often and while coding): `./bin/phpunit`
+3. Run your tests (often and while coding)
 4. Create Pull Request on github to against proper branch